Green Lantern (film): Post-production

-Geoff Johns confirmed that the film had ended principal photography on August 6, 2010 and entered post-production.
-In an interview with MTV News, director Martin Campbell was asked about the film's effects-heavy epic scale and commented "It's daunting, just the process, (there are) something like 1,300 visual shots, it's mind-blowing, quite honestly".
-When asked about the constructs created from the power rings, Campbell stated "One of the nice things is, we'll all sit down and say, 'Well, what are we going to do here?'
+Principal photography ended on August 6, 2010.
+In an interview with MTV News, director Martin Campbell was asked about the film's effects-heavy epic scale and commented that it was a daunting process and that the film has 1,300 visual shots.
+When asked about the constructs created from the power rings, Campbell answered: "One of the nice things is, we'll all sit down and say, 'Well, what are we going to do here?'
 Really, it's as much as your imagination can go to make the constructs".
 The studio also confirmed that the film would have a 3D release.

-In January 2011, it was reported that Green Lantern had begun re-shoots for key scenes at Warner Bros.
+In January 2011, Green Lantern began re-shoots for key scenes at Warner Bros.
 Studios in Los Angeles, California.
-In March 2011 it was reported that Geoffrey Rush had joined the cast as the voice of the CGI-created character, Tomar-Re.

-In April 2011, Michael Clarke Duncan entered negotiations to voice Kilowog.
-Also in April it was reported that Warner Bros. raised the visual effects budget by $9 million and hired additional visual effects studios to bolster the ranks of the team that had been working overtime to meet the film's June 17 launch.
+In March, Geoffrey Rush joined the cast as the voice of the CGI-created character, Tomar-Re.
+In April, Michael Clarke Duncan was cast as the voice of Kilowog.
+Also that month, Warner Bros. raised the visual effects budget by $9 million and hired additional visual effects studios to bolster the ranks of the team that had been working overtime to meet the film's release date.
+The film's theatrical running time ended up being 114 minutes.

 Music

-The soundtrack was released in stores on June 14, 2011.
-The soundtrack was composed by James Newton Howard, who also worked on the other Warner Bros./DC Comics-based films Batman Begins and The Dark Knight with Hans Zimmer.
-The soundtrack was published by WaterTower Music.
+The Green Lantern score was composed by James Newton Howard, who also worked on the other DC Comics-based films Batman Begins and The Dark Knight with Hans Zimmer, performed by the Hollywood Studio Symphony and conducted by Pete Anthony.
+The soundtrack was published by WaterTower Music, and released in stores on June 14, 2011.

 Release

-Theatrical

-The world premiere of Green Lantern took place on June 15, 2011 at Grauman's Chinese Theatre in Hollywood, California, and was released in North America and the UK two days later on June 17.